nuxt/nuxt/docs/3.api/1.composables/use-head.md

 # `useHead`

-The `useHead` composable function allows you to manage your head tags in a programmatic and reactive way, powered by [Unhead](https://unhead.harlanzw.com/).
+The `useHead` composable function allows you to manage your head tags programmatically and reactively, powered by [Unhead](https://unhead.harlanzw.com/).
 If the data comes from a user or other untrusted source, we recommend you check out [`useHeadSafe`](/docs/api/composables/use-head-safe)

 :ReadMore{link="/docs/getting-started/seo-meta"}